- Opening hours

 - UK Online Centre

-- Story Stomp – fun session for 2-4 year olds and their parents and carers to follow on from Rhyme Time.
-Wednesdays 10:00 – 10:30.
+- Story Stomp – fun session for 2 to 4-year-olds and their parents and carers to follow on from Rhyme Time.
+Wednesdays, 10am to 10.30am.

-- Afternoon Coffee – a different topic and guest speaker on the first Wednesday of each month, 13:30 -15:00.
+- Wednesday Club Afternoon Coffee – a different topic and guest speaker.
+One Wednesday a month, 1.30pm to 3pm.

 Atherstone Library is a Safe Place where you can go to get help if you feel unsafe or at risk when you are out and about.